 Last year, the online learning market was worth more than $150 billion.
 Some are forecasting this will soon grow to $300 billion.
-Only the increasing numbers of students who are choosing online educations over formal brick-and-mortar colleges matches this accelerating growth rate.
+Increasing numbers of adult learners who are choosing online educations over formal brick-and-mortar colleges are the ones who are driving this accelerating growth rate.

 What is virtual Front-End Online Education?

 Front-End online education currently takes three major forms:

 Bachelor and graduate degree course work offered by accredited colleges and universities.
 Two well-known examples are MIT’s OpenCourseWare and Harvard’s Online Learning.
 Other excellent examples are Penn State’s World Campus, the University of Arizona Online, and Maryville University Online.